jomardyan/xt1-Right-Click-Translate-main/PRIVACY_POLICY.md

 #### Preview Translation API
 - **MyMemory API** (api.mymemory.translated.net)

-When preview mode is enabled (optional), the Extension sends selected text to MyMemory API for quick translation preview.
+When preview mode or note auto-translate is enabled (optional), the Extension sends selected text to MyMemory API for quick translation preview or note translation.
 This is a third-party service, and their privacy policy applies.

 ### Third-Party Data Sharing
 The Extension **only** shares data with third parties when:
 - You explicitly trigger a translation (selected text or page URL is sent to your chosen provider)
-- Preview mode is enabled and you select text (sent to MyMemory API)
+- Preview mode is enabled or note auto-translate is enabled when you save a note (sent to MyMemory API)

 **Important Notes:**
 - The Extension does not control third-party services' data handling practices